stderr/microphone.js/README.md

 ```

 ## Usage
-To instantiate the main `Microphone` object, use the `create` function.
+To instantiate the main `Microphone` object, use the `create` function:
 ```javascript
 require(['microphone'], function(microphone){
   var Microphone = microphone.create();